dmbarbour/awelon/AboutABC.md

 A 'spatial' type is essentially a description of *where* a value is.
 This includes physical locations with varying precision - server, client, GPU, FPGA, specific threads.
 Additionally, virtual or logical locations may be modeled to simplify reasoning about interactions between subprograms, or to model staging or pipelines.

 A 'temporal' type is a description of *when* a value can be observed, and might be described as a rational number of seconds from program start.
 Temporal types are useful to control reactive feedback loops and to understand and manage latencies in distributed systems.
-Upper bounds - expirations - are also useful and interact in interesting ways with substructural types and as a control on distribution.
+Upper bounds - expirations - are also useful.
+They help model timeout protocols, control distribution, and interact in interesting ways with substructural types.

 Manipulations of spatial and temporal types are effectful and are performed through capabilities.
 Consequently, the exact model can be a matter of convention apart from ABC's definition.
 My current vision has the following characteristics: